 We understand that loved ones who depend upon others for daily living require special attention.
-Besides the guidelines in the Before My Surgery and Day of Surgery, the following tips will help make care for these adults easier:
+Besides the guidelines in the Before My Surgery and Day of Surgery, the following tips, will help make care for these adults easier:

 The legal guardian needs to sign the consent for surgery and anesthesia on or before the day of surgery.
-If not a parent, please bring proof of guardianship or power of attorney.

 Special needs patients require a parent, legal guardian or other responsible adult to remain at the center from admission through recovery.
 It is also necessary that a responsible party is available to stay with the patient for 24 hours after discharge.